raulgarcia66/raulgarcia66.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student at Rice University, working with [Andrew J. Schaefer](https://profiles.rice.edu/faculty/andrew-j-schaefer) in the department of [Computational Applied Mathematics & Operations Research](https://cmor.rice.edu/) (CMOR).
+I am a third-year PhD candidate at Rice University, working with [Andrew J. Schaefer](https://profiles.rice.edu/faculty/andrew-j-schaefer) in the department of [Computational Applied Mathematics & Operations Research](https://cmor.rice.edu/) (CMOR).
 Our work primarily focuses on optimization under uncertainty for head and neck cancer treatment, in collaboration with [MD Anderson Cancer Center](https://www.mdanderson.org/).
 Before Rice, I obtained my BS in Applied Mathematics from the [University of California, Davis](https://www.math.ucdavis.edu/).

 Research Interests
 =====